neondatabase/website/content/docs/how-to-guides/using-branches.md

 Create a Project in Neon and add your data
 ===============
-Log in to Neon and create a project in the Neon Console: [https://console.neon.tech](https://console.neon.tech) Add some data using the SQL Editor in the UI, psql, or any other Postgres client.
+Log in to Neon and create a project in the Neon Console: [https://console.neon.tech](https://console.neon.tech) Add data to your Project using the Neon SQL Editor, `psql`, or some other PostgreSQL client.

 Our docs have more information about how to create a project : https://neon.tech/docs/cloud/getting-started/